pinei/100daysofcode/README.md

 ## #2 at 2021-01-01

-- Using SQLite3 for the Node/Express API
+- Using SQLite3, db-migrate and Mocha for the Node/Express API
 - Almost blank homepage with 2 buttons for login (Google, Facebook)

 ## #1 at 2020-12-31